 This FACT indicates the physical assault figures in each Australian state.
 The victimisation rate is defined as the total number of victims of a crime in a given population, expressed as a percentage of that population.
 A victim may be a person or a household reporting at least one of the crimes surveyed.
 Victims were counted once only for each type of crime, regardless of the number of incidents of that type.

-These statistics are derived from information collected in the ABS Multipurpose Household Survey in 2010 - 2011.
+These statistics are derived from information collected in the ABS Multipurpose Household Survey in 2016 - 2017.
 The Survey covered only selected types of personal and household crimes.
 Personal crimes included physical assault, threatened assault, robbery and sexual assault.
 Household crimes included break-ins, attempted break-ins, motor vehicle theft, theft from a motor vehicle, malicious property damage and other theft.
-The state with the highest percentage is Victoria, at 8.2 percent.
-The state with the lowest is South Australia, at 2.4 percent.
+The state/territory with the highest percentage is Northern Territory, at 4.9 percent.
+The state with the lowest is Tasmania, at 2.0 percent.